Energy development: Present and future

 Extrapolations from current knowledge to the future offer a choice of energy futures.
 Predictions parallel the Malthusian catastrophe hypothesis.
-Numerous are complex models based scenarios as pioneered by Limits to Growth.
+Numerous are complex models based on scenarios as pioneered by Limits to Growth.
 Modeling approaches offer ways to analyze diverse strategies, and hopefully find a road to rapid and sustainable development of humanity.
-Short term energy crises are also a concern of energy development.
+Short-term energy crises are also a concern of energy development.
 Extrapolations lack plausibility, particularly when they predict a continual increase in oil consumption.

 Energy production usually requires an energy investment.
 Drilling for oil or building a wind power plant requires energy.
 The fossil fuel resources that are left are often increasingly difficult to extract and convert.
 They may thus require increasingly higher energy investments.
 If investment is greater than the value of the energy produced by the resource, it is no longer an effective energy source.
 These resources are no longer an energy source but may be exploited for value as raw materials.
 New technology may lower the energy investment required to extract and convert the resources, although ultimately basic physics sets limits that cannot be exceeded.

 Between 1950 and 1984, as the Green Revolution transformed agriculture around the globe, world grain production increased by 250%.
 The energy for the Green Revolution was provided by fossil fuels in the form of fertilizers (natural gas), pesticides (oil), and hydrocarbon fueled irrigation.
 The peaking of world hydrocarbon production (peak oil) may lead to significant changes, and require sustainable methods of production.
 One vision of a sustainable energy future involves all human structures on the earth's surface (i.e., buildings, vehicles and roads) doing artificial photosynthesis (using sunlight to split water as a source of hydrogen and absorbing carbon dioxide to make fertilizer) efficiently than plants.

 With contemporary space industry's economic activity and the related private spaceflight, with the manufacturing industries, that go into Earth's orbit or beyond, delivering them to those regions will require further energy development.
 Researchers have contemplated space-based solar power for collecting solar power for use on Earth.
 Space-based solar power has been in research since the early 1970s.
 Space-based solar power would require construction of collector structures in space.
 The advantage over ground-based solar power is higher intensity of light, and no weather to interrupt power collection.